Computer-Concepts-Bothell/Repairshopr-Inventory-tool/README.md

 ```
 [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "N"):
 ```
-If you select A. PLEASE make sure to understand what you are doing and to read scripts before running them.
+If you select A. PLEASE make sure to understand what you are doing and to read ANY AND ALL scripts before running them.

 ## Usage example